Actually, he’s not ghosting you (6 Signs)

-Too often a label gets slapped on someone simply because we’re easily triggered and offended.
-The term ghosting is no different.
-When, actually, they’re not ghosting you at all.
-In reality there’s a very real internal issue surfacing.
-Oope.
+Too often a label gets slapped on someone simply because we’re easily triggered and offended…and it may not even be accurate.
+The term ghosting is one of them when, in fact, he’s not ghosting you at all.

 I realize I am stepping on hot coals just from this post and that even the title is likely to jolt even the most frustrated and disheartened when it comes to a common dating struggle of our recent generations.
-From personal experience in the dating world (and online dating realm), I had my own run-in with what would be classified as ghosting today, and also being accused of ghosting (whether that’s true or not, really depends).
+From personal experience in the dating world (and online dating realm), I had my own run-in with what would be classified as ghosting today, and also being accused of ghosting.
 Yet I am also not condoning poor behavior, therefore I do not approve of ghosting as the way to end a relationship or cease a connection while dating (*yes, aside from extreme and necessary circumstances).
 And from this post I am not, by any means, justifying the true nature and malicious intent behind ghosting.
 But let’s remember, by definition, what ghosting actually is.

-It is the calculated ending of a mutual, intimate relationship with someone by suddenly, and without explanation, withdrawing from all communication and ceasing interaction altogether.
+It is the calculated ending of a mutual, intimate relationship or connection with someone by suddenly, and without explanation, withdrawing from all communication and ceasing interaction altogether.

 Some will even argue that the genuine nature of ghosting is considered psychological abuse.
 IMO, in terms of dating, I think that’s a bit of a stretch.
 We have to consider what *dating* really even means when many tend to jump the gun in terms of [emotional] investment, trust, and intimacy.
-I don’t know about you, but for me, dating does not mean commitment, nor does it consist of or guarantee mutual emotional investment.
-You know, the whole foundational and security thing.
+I don’t know about you, but for me, dating does not mean commitment or exclusivity, nor does it consist of or guarantee mutual emotional investment.

-From my dating generation, if someone slowly dwindled (or AKA the slow fade) from the limelight, stopped calling and texting, made excuses for not getting together, or completely went MIA and was never to be seen, or heard from again (big key word, there)…that simply meant they weren’t interested.
-We didn’t call it anything else – we simply moved on.
+From my dating generation, as a Millennial, if someone slowly dwindled from the limelight – stopped calling and texting, made excuses for not getting together, consistently cancelled plans, completely went MIA and was never to be seen, or heard from again – that simply meant they weren’t interested.
+We didn’t call it anything else – we took it at face value and moved on.

 The Dating Manual - Self-help Printable Workbook Created by theMRSingLink LLC